microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationOwner.md

 Remove-EntraApplicationOwner @params
 ```

-This exampple removes the specified owner from the specified application.
+This example removes the specified owner from the specified application.

 ## Parameters